michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0047.md

 - v: cause to herd, drive, or crowd together
 - v: move together, like a herd
 ### Family
-herd: herded, herder, herding, herds+;herder: herders
+- herd: herded, herder, herding, herds+
+- herder: herders
 ### Examples
 - They say limited hunting allows for a controlled elimination of weak animals, while earning funds for fodder and other care for the herds.
 - And we voters did our part, passing judgment on the candidates, thinning the herd, rejecting them one by one.